Golden-Developers/GoldenStrawberry/README.md

 ### Download from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/golden-strawberry)
 ### Download from [GitHub releases](https://github.com/sobakinmontazer/GoldenStrawberry/releases)
 # About
-Discover an exciting mod that brings a fun twist to your gaming adventures.
-With this mod, you get to explore a world filled with juicy strawberries and their shiny golden versions.
+You get to explore a world filled with juicy strawberries and their shiny golden versions.

 But wait, there's a bit of mystery too!
 As you roam through the desert, you might stumble upon some unusual roses.